Downloadable forms and documents to assist you with reimbursement processes for HALAVEN®

 To facilitate timely and appropriate reimbursement, physicians and their staff should ensure that coding and documentation is complete and accurate.

-These foundations offer financial and other assistance (education, counseling, support groups, etc.) to patients.
+These independent organizations may offer financial and other assistance (education, counseling, support groups, etc.) to patients*.

 Eisai cannot guarantee payment of any claim.
 Coding, coverage, and reimbursement may vary significantly by payor, plan, patient, and setting of care.
 Actual coverage and reimbursement decisions are made by individual payors following the receipt of claims.
 For additional information, customers should consult with their payors for all relevant coding, reimbursement, and coverage requirements.
 It is the sole responsibility of the provider to select the proper code and ensure the accuracy of all claims used in seeking reimbursement.
 All services must be medically appropriate and properly supported in the patient medical record.